brooklabteam/Mada-Bat-CoV/README.md

 ---

-4. Now, make sure that the command line version of NCBI-Blast is installed on your computer.
+4. Now, you need to make sure that the command line version of NCBI-Blast is installed on your computer.
 See [here](https://www.ncbi.nlm.nih.gov/books/NBK569861/) for directions.
 If you are using Mac OS X, running the .dmg installer will probably give you the most success.
 To test if your installation worked, from anywhere in the command line, try typing 'blastn' and hitting enter.
 If you receive the following message, then you should be good to go:

 ```
 BLAST query/options error: Either a BLAST database or subject sequence(s) must be specified
 ```

+Also, note that I ran all the blast searches on Savio, as well.
+If you go this route, you will need to install Blast to the computing cluster.

 ---